MohamedSabith97/Functional-Doc_HRM/New_Format.md

         **2-[ReCalculate](#clearance-process)** - User reject and return the request to [Clearance Process](#clearance-process) stage. for Recalculate the Clearance.

 - ### **Client Rejection:**

+     - In Case and Task Management, Vacation Process will move to Customer Rejection stage.

     - The Request Rejected by Client is received in this stage and waiting to resend for customer confirmation.